 Aboriginal Culture and Customs

-To call the Aboriginal culture in Australia long is a serious understatement -- in fact, it's thought to be the longest continuous belief system in the world.
+Aboriginal culture in Australia is thought to be the oldest in the world.
 The Aborigines are said to have migrated to Australia more than 60,000 years ago, over a now-extinct land bridge from Asia [source: DFAT].

 A few key beliefs of Aboriginal culture hold that the Earth is eternal, and the beings that created it are still accessible through rituals.
 These ancestors made the Earth during a period call The Dreaming or Dreamtime, and that realm can be visited by humans through altered consciousness or dreams.
 Extremely important to Aboriginal culture is the belief that man, animals, nature and their Dreaming ancestors are all imbued with the same force.